 Serving Dinner: Meals are served cafeteria style.

-- All hot meals remain behind the counter and are served by volunteers.
+- All hot foods must remain on the counter and are served by volunteers.
 Two volunteers can fulfill this function while two volunteers clean up the kitchen.

-- All beverages and cold dishes are put on the tables in front of the counter so that clients can serve themselves.
+- All beverages and cold dishes are put on the counter next to the warmers for clients can serve themselves.

 Clean-Up: Please, clean-up after the meal is finished by cleaning any necessary dishes and disposing of trash.
 Store and label any left-over food which is used for lunch the following day.